Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability

 - Taiwan(Class 5)

 - United Kingdom (Northern Ireland - Class 5 & 6)

 - United Kingdom (England, Scotland & Wales - Class 5)

 To exchange your licence for an Alberta driver’s licence, you must:

 - hand in your valid licence that is equivalent or higher than an Alberta Class 5 or 6 licence to a registry agent

-You’ll be given a Class 5 or 6 driver’s licence based on the exchange agreement (not all countries allow the exchange of a motorcycle licence-Class 6).
+You’ll be given a Class 5 or 6 driver’s licence based on the exchange agreement (not all jurisdictions allow the exchange of a motorcycle licence-Class 6).

-Exchange a licence with a country that doesn’t have a reciprocal licence exchange agreement
+Exchange a licence with a jurisdiction that doesn’t have a reciprocal licence exchange agreement

-To exchange a licence from a country that doesn’t have an agreement, you’ll need to pass a knowledge and road test.
+To exchange a licence from a jurisdiction that doesn’t have an agreement, you’ll need to pass a knowledge and road test.

 Step 2.
 Exchange your driver's licence

 Visit a registry agent and hand in your valid driver’s licence that is equivalent or higher to an Alberta Class 5 licence.

 The registry agent will check to see if you can apply for the Graduated Driver’s Licence (GDL) exemption program and will give you an application to complete.

 Your licence, application for GDL exemption and support documents will be sent to the Alberta Government for review.

 Step 3.
 Get a full Class 5 licence

 There are 2 ways you can get a full Class 5 licence:

 - if you can prove that you have more than 2 years of driving experience, you’ll need to pass an advanced road test.
 After you pass the test, you can apply for a full Class 5 licence.

 - if you have less than 2 years driving experience, you’ll need to pass a basic road test to get a Class 5 GDL licence

-Drivers coming to Alberta from another country may apply to have your previous driving history credited.
+Drivers coming to Alberta from another jurisdiction may apply to have your previous driving history credited.
 If accepted, you'll be exempted from part or all of the graduated licencing program (GDL), depending on your years of experience.
 This exemption gives you access to a road test without needing to have a Class 7 licence for one year or a Class 5 GDL for a full 2 years.